davidvonthenen/2026-odsc-ai-east-agentic-quant/README.md

 ## Hardware Prerequisites

 The SLM training and Fine-tuning projects will require a GPU (and of the H100 or better variety).
 There is simply no getting around that.
+Unfortunately, it's not going to possible to do this live in the session.

 If you don't have access to this kind of hardware, you can at least download the pre-built models for inference.